 The indirect impact of such language is achieved by actively using psycholinguistic manipulations affecting a reader's outlook through both verbal and non-verbal means.
-Dealing with emotions of the content audience, authors may "construct" (change or shape readers' beliefs).
+Dealing with emotions of the content audience, the media may shape readers' beliefs.
 The recurrence of the same narratives and their frequency indicate the purposeful nature of their effect.
 The method of repetition is used to convince an audience about something, and fix negative information in their subconscious.

 Cause-effect relationships and event coverage logic are often disrupted in the texts in order to create a negative impression and suggest negative thoughts.
-The mass media also often resort to compilations of negativity and their descriptions are given too much weight.
+The mass media also often resort to compilations of negativity and one-sided coverage of the situation.